Descendants of Thomas Anthony Hellegers

 The surnames in the Hellegers family tree are fairly common ones.
 For the past few centuries there have been lots of people named, Helleger, Hellegers, Hilliger, Hillegers, Hellegerd, and the like.
 No one seems to know where the name came from.
 There's a story that it was originally written as Hilliger and was of French Huguenot origin but there's no evidence that this story is true and it seems to me that it's just as likely that it's German and derives from Heidelberger.

-There are two main sections on this page: the family tree directly below and, below it, a section of extracts from family papers.
+There are two main sections on this page.
+The family tree directly below and, below it, a section of extracts from family papers.

 Hellegers Family Tree